Part 2 of a 3 part series

 2 American Associate of Equine Practitioners Press Release

-Oct 8, 2008 in response to a Nov 17, 2005 FOIA request by Julie Caramante
+3 Evidence produced by the USDA dated Oct 8, 2008 in response to a Nov 17, 2005 FOIA request by Julie Caramante

 4 Deleting the Fiction by John Holland, Valerie James-Patton & Terry Torrence